j-polden/opendetection/README.md

 #  Step 4.
 OpenCV 3.4.0

 I used [this guide] as the basis to install openCV.
+First, some initial packages were installed (your system will most likely already have them)

+    sudo apt-get install build-essential
+    sudo apt-get install cmake git libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev sudo apt install checkinstall auto-apt ccache

-First we download the openCV-3.4.0 and opencv_contrib tarballs (or you optionally clone them from source).
+Now we can get the sourced.
+Download the openCV-3.4.0 and opencv_contrib tarballs (or you optionally clone them from source).
 - [opencv-3.4.0.tar.gz]
 - [opencv_contrib-3.4.0.tar.gz]